davosmith/moodle-realtimequiz/README.txt

 Changes:
 --------

+2012-01-12 - Now able to include questions with no correct answers (for 'surveys').
+Note: mixing questions with answers and no answers will
+             give incorrect statistics.
+Also added various minor fixes.
 ... lots of changes that were not recorded here - see https://github.com/davosmith/moodle-realtimequiz for details v0.8 (20/12/2008) - Fixed: deleting associated answers/submissions when deleting questions.
 Now able to restore realtime quizzes from backups. v0.7 (15/11/2008) - NOT RELEASED.
 Now able to backup (but not restore) realtime quizzes.